Japanese Lesson Downloads

 Please check out the 36 Japanese lessons that are available to download on this page.
 We also provide review versions of the lessons (listed at the bottom of this page), which are in Japanese only.
 In addition, you may download a complete transcript of all of the lessons, as well as several Japanese grammar guides.
 All of this material is free.

-1. Free JAFL Document Downloads: .doc & .pdf formats
+1. Free JAFL Document Downloads: .docx & .pdf formats

-A. The JAFL Transcript is 431 pages in length and contains more than 7,000 “questions” in English, each of them followed by an “answer” in Japanese.
+A. The JAFL Transcript is 431 pages in length (in the 2-column format) and contains more than 7,000 “questions” in English, each of them followed by an “answer” in Japanese.
 It includes extensive explanatory information, including suggested mnemonics written in italics throughout the text.

-Transcript for Excel .xlsx file 1MB Last revised 4-9-21.
+Transcript, Excel Last revised 4-9-21.
 This download is in a spreadsheet format, intended to make it easy to use the file in a flashcard app such as Anki.
-Many thanks to Paul Moss for converting the file to this format.
+Sincere thanks to Paul Moss for converting the file to this format.

 B. The JAFL Grammar Guide is 51 pages long, and the companion Grammar Guide Index is 4 pages long.
 The Guide is divided into about 400 short sections, each of which typically uses a sentence or two from one of our 36 audio lessons to illustrate and explain various elements of Japanese grammar.
 Each section is associated with a unique ID number, and those ID numbers are displayed next to the search terms in the Index, permitting convenient searches of the information in the Guide.